Magnesium citrate

 Magnesium citrates are metal-organic compounds formed from citrate and magnesium ions.
 They are salts.
 One form is the 1:1 magnesium preparation in salt form with citric acid in a 1:1 ratio (1 magnesium atom per citrate molecule).
 It contains 11.33% magnesium by weight.
 Magnesium citrate (sensu lato) is used medicinally as a saline laxative and to empty the bowel before major surgery or a colonoscopy.
 It is available without a prescription, both as a generic and under various brand names.
 It is also used in the pill form as a magnesium dietary supplement.
 As a food additive, magnesium citrate is used to regulate acidity and is known as E number E345.

 Structures

 The structures of solid magnesium citrates have been characterized by X-ray crystallography.
 In the 1:1 salt, only one carboxylate of citrate is deprotonated.
-It has the formula Mg(H2C6H5O7)2 The other form of magnesium citrate has the formula Mg(HC6H5O7)(H2O)2, consisting of the citrate dianion (both carboxylic acids are deprotonated).
+It has the formula Mg(H2C6H5O7)2.
+The other form of magnesium citrate has the formula Mg(HC6H5O7)(H2O)2, consisting of the citrate dianion (two of citric acid's carboxyl groups are deprotonated).
 Thus, it is clear that name "magnesium citrate" is ambiguous and sometimes may refer to other salts such as trimagnesium dicitrate which has a magnesium:citrate ratio of 3:2, or monomagnesium dicitrate with a ratio of 1:2, or a mix of two or three of the salts of magnesium and citric acid.